StoryChief enables you to optimize your stories for search engines and readability.

 Language: checks a language as some assessments are language based.

-This section will make sure that your story is easy to digest for your readers.
+This section will make sure that your article is easy to digest for your readers.
 A critical part of the writing process!

 A total of 11 guidelines are given: